bbsBayes/bbsBayes/CODE_DESIGN.md

 ## Deprecating, Defunct-ing, and other big changes
 - See `R/bbsBayes-defunct.R` for listing all defunct packages in a document page
 - See `R/bbsBayes-deprectated.R` for listing all deprectated packages in a document page
 - `defunct()` is created in `bbsBayes-defunct.R` and can be used to both deprecate and make functions defunct.
-It's errors if `type = "defunct"` and warns then continues to replacement function if `type = "deprecated"`. as well the `defunct()` function for creating a message to the user
+It's errors if `type = "defunct"` and warns then continues to replacement function if `type = "deprecated"`. as well the `defunct()` function for creating a message to the user.
+See `?plot_map` vs `?generate_map`
+- Because v3.0.0 of this package entails such a massive overhaul, I suggest using a start up message (in `R/bbsBayes-package.R`) to share this with users

 ## Useful tips
 - Use Ctrl-Shift / to automatically text-wrap